 Yes, PayPal supports accounts in Oman for buying, selling and sending money.
-Beware of higher transfer fees and poor exchange rates if using PayPal to send money to Oman from Singapore.
+Beware of higher transfer fees and poor exchange rates if using PayPal to send money to Oman from South Africa.
 Read our PayPal review to learn how to get started.

 Digital money transfer services

-Companies like OFX and Wise specialise in foreign currencies, making them some of the most cost-effective transfers.
+Companies like Currencies Direct and Wise specialize in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Oman bank account, often in as little as a day or two.

 Services like WorldRemit allow you to transfer cash for pickup at a local branch in Oman — often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.
 Western Union also operates in Oman, but always double-check Western Union’s prices when sending to Oman to make sure you aren’t paying too much in fees.

-Oman rial is not a popular currency, so your local bank may not be able to exchange them.
+Oman rials are not a popular currency, so your local bank may not be able to exchange them.
 If your bank supports Oman rials, beware of high fees and wide margins on the exchange rate compared to digital and other options when sending a wire transfer to Oman.

-Let’s say you need to send $1,000 to family in Oman.
-Here’s what you might face as far as fees and exchange rates as of 30 September 2020.
+Let’s say you need to send R10,000 to family in Oman.
+Here’s what you might face as far as fees and exchange rates as of OCt 17, 2020.

 |Digital money transfer service||Cash transfer||Bank transfer|